 Here are some general procedures for standby generator installation.

-After you filled a Generator Consultation Form, and a Generator Load Calculation Form a technician will visit with you to do an on site evaluation.
+After you filled a Generator Consultation Form, and a Generator Load Calculation Form a technician may visit with you to do an on site evaluation.
 During this visit will learn more about the geography and topology of your property, and the electrical characteristics of your home or building.
 Armed with this information, plus your load calculation he will have a better understanding in terms of what is the best equipment for you.

 The technician then sits down with you and learns about your objectives or reasons for buying a generator.
 As he does this, he will be analyzing whether you will be best served by a whole house application, or an essential circuit one.